moliver28/research-handbook/content/handbook/engineering/infrastructure/core-platform/systems/distribution/maintenance/renovate.md

 ## Handling Merge Requests

-When a merge request for the project is opened, it should automatically assign to all the project's maintainers.
-The pipelines are configured to automatically build and test (where appropriate) a project using the new software.
+When a merge request for the project is opened, Renovate will assign a reviewer using reviewer roulette.

 It is the responsibility of the entire Distribution team to ensure the merge requests are handled in a timely fashion.
 Team members should assign available merge requests